Posts

 Ryan T. Anderson received his bachelor of arts degree from Princeton University, graduating Phi Beta Kappa and magna cum laude.
 He went on to receive his doctoral degree in political philosophy from the University of Notre Dame.
 His research has been cited by two U.S. Supreme Court justices, Justice Samuel Alito and Justice Clarence Thomas, in two Supreme Court cases.

-In his book, “When Harry Became Sally,” he reveals the contradictions and the harm being suffered by those who are being encouraged to subscribe to am sustainable distortion of reality, all in the name of “science.”
+In his book, “When Harry Became Sally,” he reveals the contradictions and the harm being suffered by those who are being encouraged to subscribe to an sustainable distortion of reality, all in the name of “science.”

 He makes a great point by saying, “On the one hand, transgender activists want the authority of science as they make metaphysical claims, saying that science reveals gender identity to be innate and unchanging.
 On the other hand, they deny that biology is destiny, insisting that people are free to be who they want to be.”
 (Transgender Ideology is Riddled with Contradictions.
 Here are the Big Ones)